 When putting together a LinkedIn profile, many people make the mistake of duplicating their CV.
 But there’s so much more it can do for you.
-A LinkedIn profile gives you the chance to project yourself to your market and add legitimacy to your claims, all while engaging with other professionals and assessing where your skills put you on the market.
+A LinkedIn profile gives you the chance to project yourself to your market and add legitimacy to your claims, all while engaging with other professionals and assessing where your skills put you on the market for marketing jobs.

 Almost 90% of recruiters use LinkedIn, including all of our managers – which means they’re ideally placed to advise you on how you can get the most out of it.
 Here are their top 10 suggestions:

 People don’t really warm to a darkened, characterless silhouette, so include a professional-looking headshot.
 No grainy selfies, holiday snaps, family members or nights out.
 If you don’t have a serious picture, people visiting your profile won’t take you seriously either.